 Stay in touch with people who can give you a good reference.

 If you think someone could give you a reference, ask them if they’re happy to do this.
 How you ask depends on your relationship.
 You can ask friends in person or by text.
 Or ask professionals by sending a polite email like this:

 I hope you're well.
 I'm applying for jobs as a [job role] and was wondering if you would act as a referee in my applications?
 If this is OK, could you please let me know how you’d like to be contacted and your contact details?
 Many thanks for your time.

 Most professional people will know about providing references.
 If you get a job offer, make sure you can give your referees' details, such as:

 relationship to you

 And let your referees know to expect to be contacted!

 Volunteering can help

 If you’ve volunteered in a role related to the job you’re applying for, your referee can say that you have the skills for the job.
-Ask for a reference at the end of your placement.
+Ask for a reference during or at the end of your placement.